free snapshot Guide - Find Identity-Fit Roles

 Use these answers to scan the most common questions quickly, then open the ones that match your situation for more depth.

-Short answer: A short, structured assessment that maps your strengths, values, work style, and energy patterns to 2-3 role families so you stop generic applying and start targeted building.
+Short answer: A short, structured assessment that maps your strengths, values, work style, and fit signals to 2-3 role families so you stop generic applying and start targeted building.

 Short answer: Yes.
 You can run a quick, honest baseline for parsing and relevance.